Jabbo16/Ecgberht/README.md

 ### Gradle

-With Gradle there is no need of extra dependencies as I included a Gradle wrapper, just run execute the following command at Ecgberht root folder:
+With Gradle there is no need of extra dependencies as a Gradle wrapper its included in the repository, just run execute the following command at Ecgberht root folder:

 `./gradlew clean fatjar`